 Welsh apprentice plumber turns the heat up on national rivals

 Staff and apprentices at Coleg y Cymoedd’s plumbing department are celebrating, as one of their own battles for the title of the UK’s top plumbing apprentice for the third year running.

-Scott Fuller, a second year plumbing apprentice studying at the college’s Ystrad Mynach campus, fended off rivals from across the country to become the Welsh representative at Heating Engineers Installers & Plumbers magazine’s Apprentice of the Year UK final.
+Scott Fuller, a third year plumbing apprentice studying at Coleg y Cymoedd’s Ystrad Mynach campus, fended off rivals from across the country to become one of only two Welsh representatives at Heating Engineers Installers & Plumbers magazine’s Apprentice of the Year UK final.

-The Welsh final saw Scott, 18, from New Tredegar, competing against apprentices from eight other colleges.
-During an intense four-hour contest each competitor tackled the challenge of installing a full shower system and boiler against the clock; Ultimately Scott’s technical skills and attention to detail earned him a place to fight for the title of Wales’ top plumbing apprentice.
+The Welsh final saw Scott, 20, from New Tredegar, competing against apprentices from eleven other colleges.
+During an intense six-hour contest each competitor tackled the challenge of installing a combination boiler and two radiators against the clock; Ultimately Scott’s technical skills and attention to detail earned him a place to fight for the title of the UK’s top plumbing apprentice.

-Following his success at the event, held at Gower College Swansea, Scott will now go on to represent his country at the two-day UK grand final, at ADEY’s state of the art training facilities in Cheltenham on 30th April.
+Following his success at the event, held at Coleg y Cymoedd, Scott will now go on to represent his country at the two-day UK grand final, at ADEY’s state of the art training facilities in Cheltenham on 27th and 28th of April 2016.

-As a Pathway to Apprenticeship Learner, Scott’s time is split between college based learning at Coleg y Cymoedd’s Ystrad Mynach campus, and on the job training with Newbridge plumbing firm, Aqua Gas.
+As a Level 3 learner and apprentice, Scott’s time is split between college based learning at Coleg y Cymoedd’s Ystrad Mynach campus, and his apprenticeship with Perry Plumbing Solutions.

 Commenting on Scott’s success, Judith Evans, principal of Coleg y Cymoedd, said: “Scott is a credit to our college; he exemplifies how hard work and dedicated tuition provide learners with excellent vocational opportunities and real jobs in a diverse range of industries and recognised trades.
 We wish him every success at the nationals”.